delameter/pytermor/docs/pages/guide-hi/colors.rst

     "AtoMicTangErine" will end up being split into four tokens ('ato', 'mic', 'tang', 'erine'), and such query will fail with zero results.
     Pre-normalization instead of post-normalization can help here, but that will break all valid camel case and pascal case queries.

-The aforementioned query is more like an artificial example than a real case anyway, but if it's essential, then one way to fix it is to perform two searches instead of just one, i.e. first see if split token set exists in a registry, and if it's not -- normalize it preemptively and try again.
+    The aforementioned query is more like an artificial example than a real case anyway, but if it's essential, then one way to fix it is to perform two searches instead of just one, i.e. first to see if split token set exists in a registry, and if it does not -- normalize it and try again.

 .. _guide.finding_closest_color: